nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### Epoch
 An epoch is a period of time for a set of blocks.

-In Nervos, the PoW difficulty changes on new epoch.
+In Nervos, the PoW difficulty changes on a new epoch.
 All the blocks in the same epoch share the same difficulty target.
-The difficulty adjustment algorithm tries to stabilize orphan block rate at 2.5% and epoch duration at 4 hours.
+The difficulty adjustment algorithm aims to stabilize the orphan block rate at 2.5% and the epoch duration at 4 hours.

 #### See Also
 - [Block](#block)